SzariK00/Living-costs/README.md

 - PHP OOP is based on simplified Active Directory pattern.
 - MySQL database stores data.
-- CanvasJS framework is used for dashboard purposes.
+- CanvasJS library is used for dashboard purposes.
 - Bootstrap is used for styling purposes (incl.
 RWD).
 - SASS is used for own styles.
 - GULP is used for automation of working process.